PaddyCo/Teensy_HID_Light/README.md

 ## Credits

-Thanks to (https://github.com/mon)[mon] for his (https://github.com/mon/Arduino-HID-Lighting)[Ardunio HID Lighting repository], without that this would not have been possible :)
+Thanks to [mon](https://github.com/mon) for his [Ardunio HID Lighting repository](https://github.com/mon/Arduino-HID-Lighting), without that this would not have been possible :)